bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 1. I will talk about the simplex method, which a way of solving linear programs.
 Using this method it is also possible to check if a solution is unique or not.

 2. I talked about it in class: a linear program will not have a solution if it is not feasible.
-It also may not have a solution if it is unbounded.
+It also may have no solutions if it is unbounded.

 #### Laura asks: